oscarvantol/oscarvantol.nl/oscarvantol.nl/content/blogs/github-to-azure-openid-connect.md

 ## Next steps

 After getting this to work you have the ingredients for success.
-This example just lets you login and shows you how to run any az command, that means running IaC using Bicep and deploying resources.
-Please be aware if you are making a multi step workflow that the jobs are running completely isolated and you might need to login again.
+This example just lets you login and shows you how to run an az command, with this you can run IaC and do deployments .
+Please be aware if you are making a multi step workflow that the jobs are running completely isolated, so if you need the token in two jobs you need to run the login step in both.

 ## References
 - [Use GitHub Actions to connect to Azure](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure)